NatsumiHB/these-waifus-also-dont-exist/README.md

 You can either use Python by installing the packages from `requirements.txt` and then running `python src/main.py` or alternatively using pipenv.
 If you want to use Docker, you can use the provided `docker-compose.yml`.

+For running it directly with Python you will need to invoke the script out of the root of the repository, if you don't the static folder won't work properly.

 For the `docker-compose` file you will need to create a network called `proxy_net` and set the BASE_URL inside of the file to the URL you will be hosting it at.

 | Endpoint         | Result                       |